csgillespie/travis-examples/README.md

 * Installing from [CTAN](https://github.com/csgillespie/travis-examples/tree/ctan)

-### Submitting examples

-Pull requests are welcome.
+#### Pull request for existing examples

-* To edit an existing example, please clone the relevant branch.
+To edit an existing example:

+1. Clone the relevant branch
+1. Submit pull request as usual

-* To create a new example, clone the master.
-I will then use git subtree to create the associated branch.
+I will then use git subtree to merge the changes from the branch to master

+#### Adding a new example

+1. Clone an existing example that matches your example
+1. Ensure that your branch passes travis-ci
+1. Clone the master and copy your branch to a directory
+1. Submit pull request